-Kindness Canine and Feline Animal Massage currently serves clients in the beautiful Willamette Valley in the comfort of their own homes.
+Kindness Canine and Feline Animal Massage currently serves clients in the beautiful Willamette Valley and the Portland area in the comfort of their own homes.
 Pets usually feel more at ease in a place they know and love so I happily make house calls.

 I also offer sessions at Newberg Canine Rehabilitation Center in Newberg, Oregon.
 Massage sessions are available in the rehab center Tuesdays and Thursdays (other days available by appointment).
 This is a wonderful way to address your pet's needs all in one place.
 Michelle has years of experience in hydrotherapy and is now offering laser and acupuncture treatments.
 Michelle and I would be excited to help create a healing package for your pet!

 NEW!!!
 I now offer sessions at Wild Pet Provisions in Portland, Oregon.
 Massage sessions are available a few Mondays a month starting in April 2019.
 I currently have opening April 1 and April 8th with more Mondays to be added soon.
 This is a beautiful space to book multiple services, including nutrition counseling by Heather Macfarlane as well as buy food, toys and other goodies for your beloved pet.